Sen. Steinburg, WaPo and Insurrection

 A Washington Post story about Steinburg – “North Carolina GOP lawmaker urges Trump to suspend civil liberties to keep power: ‘Invoke the Insurrection Act’” published Dec.
 16 – went viral across North Carolina: https://www.washingtonpost.com/nation/2020/12/16/north-carolina-republican-trump-insurrection/

 Steinburg said the story mischaracterized his comments with WRAL.
-Daily Advance’s story about his comments appears on the web pages of both the Chowan Herald (ChowanHerald.com) and Daily Advance.
+Daily Advance's story about his comments appears on the web pages of both the Perquimans Weekly (PerquimansWeekly.com) and Daily Advance.

 This column is not about what Steinburg said, but about journalism and free speech.